 International students in Western Australia will receive student concession rates whereby students can take advantage of a 40% discount on all public transportation fares.
 Each student will be issued a Tertiary smart rider card when you arrive at Australian Professional skills Institute during Orientation day.
 Free bus services are available at Perth CBD area, Fremantle and Joondalup city as they are in the free transit zones.
-Students can easily get to APSI by catching the free yellow CAT around the city and alight at Stop 27 or 28.
+Students can easily get to APSI by catching the free yellow CAT around the city.

 Find out more about Transportation around Perth at www.transperth.wa.gov.au

 Weekends and school holidays